Alessandrror/alura-challenges-repository/README.md

 # My main repository

-##The main repository of every project I made

-This first project is an [Encrypter](https://github.com/Alessandrror/main-repository/tree/main/Encrypter), so it is a text encrypter and decrypter.
+This first project is an ***[Encrypter](https://github.com/Alessandrror/main-repository/tree/main/Encrypter)***, so it is a text encrypter and decrypter.
 This challenge was created by Alura Latam with Oracle and its program ONE Oracle Next Education:

 Click to view the [page link hosted in GitHub Pages](https://alessandrror.github.io/main-repository/Encrypter/index.html).